 Why Should You Clean Your AirPods Case?

 AirPods – including the more advanced AirPods Pro (recently released in their second generation) – are some of Apple’s most impressive inventions from the last few years.
 The Cupertino-based company didn’t invent the wireless headphone or the wireless earbud, but their in-house beam-forming laboratories and strategic acquisition of audio rivals mean their products stand out in the crowded Bluetooth headphone market.
 The reviews and sales figures indicate a pleasing combination of form and function from Apple.

 They’re so convenient, in fact, that you’ll probably find yourself taking them everywhere – and that means potentially dropping them, splashing them, and generally getting them scuffed and dirty.
-They’re pretty tough, but that pearly white shell doesn’t stay fresh for long without some care.

 What NOT to Do

 Let’s get two warnings out of the way right now:

 - Water: Do not submerge your AirPods or your AirPods case underwater, or hold it under running water, no matter how many YouTube torture tests you watch.
 These products offer only an extremely limited amount of sweat resistance and moisture resistance, so don’t push your luck too far.

 - Chemicals: Also, be sure not to use any harsh chemicals – or any chemicals, really – on your AirPods or AirPods Pro headphones or case.
 Only use dry, lint-free, non-abrasive cloths to wipe down these products before or after use.
 If you’re careful, you can use a lightly damp cloth, but we’ll get to that in a moment.

 How to Clean AirPods Case (And Your AirPods)